codesilva/codesilva.github.io/_drafts/pitches/firebase-gemini.md

 ## Firebase, uma tarde de quinta-feira

+A abordagem que tomei para aprender foi top-down. É bem assim que aprendemos as coisas, não?
+Começamos na superfície e vamos descendo.

+Então eu pensei: como podemos fazer IA no firebase?
+Daí comecei a esbarrar com dois conceitos que falaremos aqui

-### Vertex AI
+- Vertex AI

-> Vertex AI is a machine learning (ML) platform that lets you train and deploy ML models and AI applications, and customize large language models (LLMs) for use in your AI-powered applications.
+    Vertex AI is a machine learning (ML) platform that lets you train and deploy ML models and AI applications, and customize large language models (LLMs) for use in your AI-powered applications.
 Vertex AI combines data engineering, data science, and ML engineering workflows, enabling your teams to collaborate using a common toolset and scale your applications using the benefits of Google Cloud.

-### Gemini (o modelo)
+- Gemini (o modelo)
+    É essa caixa em que damos informacoes e ele nos dá a resposta em cima de dados não vistos.

+        "A model is typically used to describe a process for generating data, similar to the dataset at hand.
+Therefore, good models can also be thought of as simplified versions of the real (unknown) data-generating process, capturing aspects that are relevant for modeling the data and extracting hidden patterns from it.
+A good model can then be used to predict what would happen in the real world without performing real-world experiments."

+Daí seguindo na documentação peguei uns exemplos e fui brincando com eles.

+Sendo sincero, a documentação, mesmo em inglês, não é muito acurada.
+Em alguns casos tive de examinar a definição de tipos para fazer as coisas direito.
+Mas isso é até esperado uma vez que isso aqui ainda está em Beta.

 ## Meu blog